fortran-lang/fortls/docs/options.rst

 The options available from the command line and through the configuration file are identical and interchangeable.

-.. note:: Options defined in the configuration file have precedence over command line arguments.
+.. important:: Options defined in the configuration file have precedence over command line arguments.

 The following sections discuss the available settings in detail.